-This topic describes how to set up the Plan-to-Plan OpenID Connect (OIDC) integration between two Single Sign-On service plans, one acting as an identity provider (“identity provider plan” or IDP) and one acting as a relying party (“relying party plan” or RP).
+This topic describes how to set up the Plan-to-Plan OpenID Connect (OIDC) integration between two Single Sign‑On for VMware Tanzu Application Service service plans, one acting as an identity provider (“identity provider plan” or IDP) and one acting as a relying party (“relying party plan” or RP).

-If you haven’t completed these prerequisites, see Create or Edit Service Plans.
+If you have not completed these prerequisites, see Create or Edit Service Plans.